 The idea of an annual village assembly to learn about and celebrate interesting aspects of the village’s history is an outgrowth of the highly successful Nantucket Historical Association’s ’Sconset 02564 exhibition during the summer of 2008.
 Proceeds from the sale of the exhibition’s companion publication, ’Sconset: A History, are being set aside by the NHA to fund ongoing research on the community’s history.
 The Siasconset Historical Research Group (SHRG) has been organized under the auspices of the NHA to help plan and guide these further endeavors.
 The SHRG holds a public meeting each August, named ’Sconset History Night.
 All interested individual are invited to attend the meeting held at the ‘Sconset Casino to discuss the SHRG’s set of initiatives, to seek input from the community, and to enjoy a talk on an aspect of ‘Sconset history

 At the 2022 ‘Sconset History Night held on August 9, the featured topic was Codfish Park, Its Ebbs and Flows.
 Bob Felch presented an historical overview of Codfish Park, Rick Blair provided memories and a virtual tour, and Rob Benchley shared family photos and discussed the storms that have decimated Codfish Park homes and have affected the ‘Sconset shoreline.

 Paul Judy also launched an initiative in 2008 to work on house histories.
 Paul brought together a modern-day team including historian and writer Betsy Tyler, Michael May, executive director of the NPT, and Bob Felch, director of the Siasconset Historical Research Group.

-Thank you to Mary Warren Moffett and Rob Benchley for creating and providing the following slide presentation on Historic ’Sconset:
+Thank you to Mary Warren Moffett and Rob Benchley for creating and providing the following presentation on Historic ’Sconset: